mattbenn/R-Analyses/README.md

 # R-Analyses
 A collection of data analyses using R.
-Data file not included to protect company privacy.
+Some data files not included to protect company privacy.